codepr/tasq/README.md

 need to actually start workers before job scheduling, at the first worker up all jobs will be sent and executed.

+### Security

+Currently tasq gives the option to send pickled functions using digital sign in order to prevent manipulations of the sent payloads, being dependency-free it uses `hmac` and `hashlib` to generate digests and to verify integrity of payloads, planning to move to a better implementation probably using `pynacl` or something similar.

 ## Behind the scenes

 Essentially it is possible to start workers across the nodes of a network without forming a cluster